azhang03/gallery-gauntlet/README.md

 # gallery gauntlet
-Swipe left to sort/delete a photo, swipe right to keep it
+Quick keybind through your gallery to sort, delete, or keep your photos.